 The Declaration is so much more than an expression of independence

 In just 201 words of the preamble, Jefferson and his colleagues established six inviolate principles on the morality of a just governing system:

-After posting my July 4 manifesto last year, I was inspired to write Stolen Sovereignty, which will be released this month, to warn that over two centuries later, every one of those self-evident rights have been bastardized and supplanted by ideals and concepts that are antithetical to fundamental rights.
-Sadly, our political class has retroactively enshrined their agenda into our original document, even though they violate the laws of nature and nature’s God.
+After posting my July 4 manifesto last year, I was inspired to write Stolen Sovereignty, which will be released this month, to warn that over two centuries later, every one of those self-evident rights has been bastardized and supplanted by ideals and concepts that are antithetical to fundamental rights.
+Sadly, our political class has retroactively enshrined its agenda into our original document, even though it violates the laws of nature and nature’s God.

-Consider the following ways these rights have been bastardized:
+Consider the following ways these rights have been twisted:

 And in fact, it is the unelected branches of government, who do not have that legitimacy to act on behalf of the entire people as a majoritarian legislature does, that are violating the few inalienable rights that are outside of the reach of power of even the majority of elected representatives.
 It’s no coincidence that Madison used the example of “conscience” as a fundamental right outside the reach of majoritarian governance, yet it is courts along with state and federal bureaucrats that are promulgating anti-property and anti-conscience mandates, even against the popular will of those states.

 Not only has the right to a republican form of government been taken away from us, it has been replaced with a tyrannical politburo – led by the judicial oligarchy – which countermands the rights expressed in the Declaration and governs us with values that are as far removed from those our Founders espoused imaginable.